ankit7540/H2-PolarizabilityDerivatives/python-module/README.md

     - J   =    rotational state for the bra,  Jl = [0,15]
     - wavelength =  wavelength within the specified range ( 0.25 - 0.0345 Hartree;  182.2534 - 1320.6768  nm;  1822.5341 - 13206.7688  Angstrom ).
 Specify unit accordingly in the next parameter.
 If static polarizability is needed enter "static" or "s" here.
     - wavelength_unit = specify unit using the specifier, ( for  Hartree use "H" or "h" , for  nanometers use "n" or "nm" , for  Angstrom use "a" or "A"  )
-    - operator   = property namely alpha_xx, alpha_zz, mean polarizability (isotropy) and anisotropy.
-Specify operator using the specifier. ( For  alpha_xx  use "x"     or  "xx" , for  alpha_zz  use "z"     or  "zz" , for  isotropy  use "iso"   or  "mp" or "mean" , for  anisotropy use "aniso" or  "g"  or "diff" and for  all the above 4 properties  use "all"   or  "ALL" .
+    - operator   = property namely mean polarizability (isotropy) and anisotropy.
+Specify this  using the specifier. ( For  isotropy  use "iso"   or  "mp" or "mean" , for  anisotropy use "aniso" or  "g"  or "diff".

 **Examples**